Preheat the oven to 350°F (180°C, 170° for fan ovens).

 After half an hour, carefully turn the cake out of the Bundt pan and on to the wire rack to cool completely.

-For the glaze, mix the icing sugar gradually with the water, until a smooth, drizzle-able consistency is reached.
-(Go carefully, as you may need more or less water.)
+For the glaze, mix the icing sugar gradually with the water or lemon juice, until a smooth, drizzle-able consistency is reached.
+(Go carefully, as you may need more or less liquid.)

 Drizzle the glaze over the cooled cake.